AresMUSH/aresmush/game/plugins/idle/help/admin_idle.md

         Note: If someone isn't already on the list, this will add them.
 `idle/queue` - Review everyone's actions.
 `idle/execute` - Takes care of the actions and posts a summary to the BBS.

+`idle/set <name>=<status>` - Sets someone's status without running through the idle queue
+    or making a post.
+Status can only be Gone, Dead or Nothing.
+There are separate commands for putting someone on/off the roster (help roster) or making them a NPC (help npc).